 👉 Check out the creating a pipeline from scratch video to learn how to create a pipeline in the visual editor.

-👉 For secrets it is recommended to use environment variables given that parameters are versioned.
+👉 For secrets, use environment variables since parameters are versioned.

 Running a pipeline¶